Jason has a background in business, travel, and athletics. He is happy to share his knowledge with others and loves to continually learn.

 - Position power - how much formal authority is the leader given? (least important)

 The visual below shows how these three variables can interact to form eight different possible situations (also known as octants) and which leadership styles are best for each situation.

-Unlike other contingency theories, Fielder's approach believes that leaders, by-and-large, have a set leadership style.
-In other words, if a leader is task oriented, he or she will always be task-oriented and cannot quickly change styles to adapt to a changing situation.
+Unlike other contingency theories, Fiedler's approach believes that leaders, by and large, have a set leadership style.
+In other words, if a leader is task-oriented, he or she will always be task-oriented and cannot quickly change styles to adapt to a changing situation.

 Robert House's Path-Goal Theory

-The path-goal theory is a little easier to comprehend than Fielder's model.
+The path-goal theory is a little easier to comprehend than Fiedler's model.
 House's theory is based on the idea that a follower's motivations are based on three assumptions:

 - If effort is given, the goal can be achieved (expectancy)

 - If the goal is achieved, there will be a reward (instrumentality)